 You can tell them of the horrors of blog comments.
 You can threaten them with bodily harm.
 You can plead with them to never, ever leave you another comment.

-Those of you who made the mistake of leaving me a comment in the past are undoubtedly familiar with my comment-redirect page:
+Those of you who made the mistake of leaving me a comment in the past are undoubtedly familiar with the comment-redirect page I used to have:

 This technique doesn’t help you prevent initial blog comments, but it’s great for preventing subsequent ones!

 4. Force Users to Register for an Account

 If you use Disqus or Livefyre, you have made leaving a comment slightly more difficult.
 Unless, of course, the reader already had a Disqus or Livefyre account, in which case you’ve done nothing to impede them!

 You need to make your readers register for an account they cannot use anywhere else online.
 You need to make them register for an account on your blog in order to comment!

 In your WordPress dashboard, go to Settings and choose Discussion.